Localized Region Guidance for Class Activation Mapping in WSSS: Method

 where the classifier is composed of global average pooling (within instance regions) followed by a linear classification layer.
 Specifically, we compute the class activation for each proposal region with influence-based refinement:

-where $\odot$ denotes element-wise multiplication, $\text{Mask}(p_k)$ creates a binary mask for proposal $p_k$, $\mathcal{I}_{\text{spatial}}^{(s)}$ is the influence map at scale $s$, and $W_s$ represents the learned classification weights for scale $s$.
+where $\odot$ denotes element-wise multiplication, $\text{Mask}(p_k)$ creates a binary mask for proposal $p_k$, and $W_s$ represents the learned classification weights for scale $s$.
 The final CAM at each scale is obtained by aggregating across all proposals with influence-weighted combination:

 where $\alpha_k$ are learnable proposal weights and $\beta_k^{\text{inf}}$ are influence-based proposal importance weights computed as: